Requesting information (Wob request)

 • the municipality actually has the information

-• the information is about the policy of the municipality
+• the information concerns the municipality's policy

-How long does it take?
+How long will it take?